railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 You can now look at the the list of deliveries waiting to be carried out using the menu :menuselection:`Stock Management --> Outgoing Products --> Available Packing`.
 You find a line there for your order representing the items to be sent.
-Double-click the line to see the detail of the items proposed by Open ERP.
+Double-click the line to see the detail of the items proposed by OpenERP.

 .. figure:: images/stock_picking_out_form.png
    :scale: 75